mrosati84/AskTheBot/README.md

-# InstavoteBot
+# AskTheBot

-InstavoteBot is a sample Telegram Bot server writte in NodeJS.
-It provides a very simple interface to a basic poll application.

-Search @InstavoteBot on Telegram to test it
+AskTheBot is a Telegram Bot build with NodeJS, Jade, MondoDB.